Insight: La Rosière

-We’d glimpsed La Rosière’s broad, south-facing slopes shimmering in the distance during our visit to Saint-Foy Tarentaise.
-Sadly, though, on that occasion bad weather had thwarted our attempt to ski there, a situation we'd resolved to remedy as soon as another opportunity presented itself.
-Several seasons later, we're finally here, and rolling into the village of Les Eucherts with more than our usual sense of curiosity at just what might await us this time.
+We’d glimpsed La Rosière and its’ broad, south-facing slopes shimmering in the distance during our visit to Saint-Foy Tarentaise.
+On that occasion bad weather had thwarted our attempt to ski here, a situation we’d resolved to remedy as soon as another opportunity presented itself.
+Several seasons later, we’re finally here, and rolling into the village of Les Eucherts with more than our usual sense of curiosity at just what might await us this time.

-After installing ourselves in our apartment we head back out to stretch our legs by taking the forest path over to La Rosière 1850.
-When we get there the late-afternoon buzz is palpable, and we grab one of the last available tables in the hugely popular Arpin's Bar and peruse the piste-map over a vin-chaud before returning to Les Eucherts as an evening chill rolls down from the mountain.
+After installing ourselves in our apartment we head back out to stretch our legs by walking the forest path over to La Rosière 1850.
+When we get there the late-afternoon buzz is infectious.
+We grab one of the last available tables in the hugely popular Arpin’s Bar and peruse the piste-map over a vin-chaud before returning to Les Eucherts, while an evening chill descends from the mountainsides.

 No time to lose…

-If our countless ski visits have taught us anything then it's that when the weather's perfect go for it; you never know what tomorrow might have in store.
-So a brilliant sunrise and barely a breath of wind tell us in no uncertain terms that today we should aim high and head straight over to Italy to see what the Espace Saint Barnardo's La Thuile section might offer.
+If our countless ski visits have taught us anything then it’s that when the weather’s perfect just get out and go for it; you never know what tomorrow might have in store.
+A brilliant sunrise and barely a breath of wind tell us in no uncertain terms that today we should aim high and head straight over to Italy to see what the Espace Saint Barnardo’s La Thuile section might offer.
 The Eucherts Express lift drops us onto Tetras, a blue-graded run over to the Roches Noires Express, which offers a more direct haul up to 2330m.
-From here we take Belette, a long blue piste which drops us at the base of the Fort 4-seater chairlift* serving the 2383m Col de la Traversette, still dominated by the ruins of the 19th-century Fort de la Redoute.
+From here we take Belette, a long blue piste which drops us at the base of the Fort 6-seater chairlift serving the 2383m Col de la Traversette, still dominated by the ruins of the 19th-century Fort de la Redoute.

-From here we get our first tantalizing glimpse of the snowy vastness that lies ahead.
-A spirited onward descent on the red-graded Bouquetin piste brings us to the famous Bellecombe I draglift whose slow and near-silent progress feels somehow appropriate to the wildness of the setting.
-It also allows us plenty of time to look around at the wonders of the 2188m Col du Petit Saint-Bernard and its broad valley totally subsumed in winter snows.
+From here we get our first tantalizing glimpse of the snowy vastness which lies ahead.
+A spirited chilly onward descent on the red-graded Bouquetin piste brings us to the famous Bellecombe I draglift whose slow and near-silent progress feels somehow appropriate to the wildness of the setting.
+It also allows plenty of time to look around at the wonders of the 2188m Col du Petit Saint-Bernard, and broad valley totally subsumed in winter snows.
 Somewhere beneath it lie the remains of a Roman temple and possibly the route across the Alps taken by Hannibal and his troops.

 Into the Aosta Valley…

-We set off first to explore the terrain below Le Belvedère, most of it graded red or black, apart from a useful blue which cuts across the lot to provide intermediates with a direct route to the Fourclaz Express lift.
-Once across the Col du Fourclaz they have a healthy selection of red- and blue-graded runs to enjoy below several peaks: Belvedère (2641m), Gran Testa (2379m) and Chaz Dura (2579m).
-In practice the terrain is generally more user-friendly than the piste-map suggests, thanks to Italian grading, which (a) doesn't employ green for easier runs, and (b) takes the length of pistes into account.
+We set off first to explore the terrain below Le Belvedère, most of it graded red or black apart from a useful blue which cuts across the lot to provide intermediates with a direct route to the Fourclaz Express lift.
+Once across the Col du Fourclaz there’s a healthy selection of red- and blue-graded runs to enjoy below several peaks: Belvedère (2641m), Gran Testa (2379m) and Chaz Dura (2579m).
+In practice the terrain is generally more user-friendly than the piste-map suggests thanks to Italian grading, which (a) doesn’t employ green for easier runs, and (b) takes the length of pistes into account.

 Onto the steeper stuff…

-When we finally wrench ourselves away and snap back onto our skis we continue down the epic piste until things finally become steeper and we enter the tree-line.
-It is possible to continue to red-graded terrain by switching to piste 3 for the final drop into La Thuile, but instead we take one of the black runs.
-Now things get really steep, but the snow quality is good, our edges bite and for the next couple of minutes we have a ball before rejoining the red piste, where things revert to cruise mode through the forest.
+When we finally wrench ourselves away and snap back onto our skis we continue down the epic piste until things become steeper and we finally enter the tree-line.
+It’s possible to continue to red-graded terrain by switching to piste 3 for the final drop into La Thuile, but instead we take one of the blacks.
+Predictably, things soon get really steep but the snow quality is good, our edges bite and for the next couple of minutes we have a ball before rejoining the red piste, where things revert to cruise mode through a forested section.

-Down in La Thuile (originally a coal-mining town) we find temperatures falling as the ski village is about to pass into shade.
-We therefore take the Les Suches cable-car ( more a gondola lift, really) straight back up to 2200m for another black run, this time on No. 5 (shown on the piste map as ‘Muret’).
+Down in La Thuile (originally a coal-mining town) temperatures are falling fast and the ski village is about to pass into shade.
+We therefore take the Les Suches cable-car (more a gondola lift, really) straight back up to 2200m for another black run, this time on No. 5 (shown on the piste map as ‘Muret’).
 Once again this feeds onto a red-graded lower section for the approach to the village, where we again ride the lift up to Les Suches.

-One gentle blue cruise later, we’re skiing back into Les Eucherts as the lifts are closing and the sinking sun is turning the peaks of the Tarentaise Valley to pale, pastel pink.
-We won’t forget our first day’s skiing here, and know that whatever the weather cares to throw at us from now on we’ve done the Big One.
-And in so doing we can also say we’ve finally got the point of skiing here in La Rosière and the Espace San Bernardo.
+One gentle blue cruise later, we’re skiing back into Les Eucherts just as the lifts are closing and the sinking sun is turning the peaks of the Tarentaise Valley to pale, pastel pink.
+We won’t forget our first day’s skiing in La Rosière, and know that whatever the weather cares to throw at us from now on we’ve done the Big One – and we can also say we’ve finally seen the point of skiing here in La Rosière and the Espace San Bernardo.